yxlin/ggdmc/README.md

 FAQ:
-1. When the error message arises, "/usr/bin/ld: cannot find -lgsl" and/or "/usr/bin/ld: cannot find -lgslcblas", installing libgsl-dev may resolve this problem (Ubuntu).
+1. How may I resolve the error, "/usr/bin/ld: cannot find -lgsl" and/or "/usr/bin/ld: cannot find -lgslcblas"?

+installing libgsl-dev may resolve this problem (Ubuntu).

 ## Citation
 Lin, Y.-S and Strickland, L. (2020).
 Evidence accumulation models with R: A